The basic idea of positive psychology is a good one. Who doesn’t want to feel happier and the other positive emotions

 Scoring your happiness

 The University of Pennsylvania Authentic Happiness website has a number of different questionnaires you can take.
-On their Authentic Happiness Inventory, I scored a 2.13 out of 5, which put me in about the bottom 10th percentile based on all test takers, gender, age group, occupational group, and education level.
+On their Authentic Happiness Inventory, I scored a 2.13 out of 5.
+That put me in about the bottom 10th percentile based on all test takers, gender, age group, occupational group, and education level.

 On their Well-Being Survey, I scored a 3.8 out of 10.
 In terms of percentiles, I was even lower than on the happiness inventory.

 The questions that I answered in a relatively negative way didn’t generally have any emotional response attached to the questions or the answers; it was just an appraisal of my life living with a chronic, non-remitting mood disorder.
 I’m chugging along the best I can, but I do have limitations as a result of my illness.
 I prefer to be realistic about those limitations and understand that they are a product of my illness rather than trying to convince myself that life is just hunky-dory.

 Sometimes, chronic illness means that certain elements of life kinda suck.
 My take on it is that by being realistic in our evaluations, we can focus on the positives that are going to be more workable and hence more beneficial for us, such as gratitude and compassion, rather than devoting time and energy to generating positives that just aren’t coming.